rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    npm run test:client -- --watch
    ```

 1. All the tests should be passing when we begin.
-If `No tests found related to files changed since last commit` is on show; hit `a` on the terminal to re-run `all` tests.
+If `No tests found related to files changed since last commit` is showing, hit `a` on the terminal to re-run `all` tests.

    ![rerun-all](../images/exercise3/rerun-all.png)

-1. We will add new tests in three places to validate our function behaves as expected against the acceptance criteria from the Feature Story supplied to us.
-We will need to write tests for our `TodoItem.vue` to verify having a red flag and that it is clickable.
-Our app is going to need to persist the changes in the backend so we'll want to make changes to our `actions.js` and `mutations.js` to keep the API and local copy of the store in sync.
+1. We will add new tests in three places to validate our function behaves as defined in the Feature Story.
+   We will need to write tests for `TodoItem.vue` to verify that it has a clickable red flag.
+   Our app is going to need to persist the changes in the backend, so we will want to modify `actions.js` and `mutations.js` to keep the API and local copy of the store in sync.
    Let's start with our `TodoItem.vue` component.
 Open the `tests/unit/vue-components/TodoItem.spec.js` file.
+   Notice that this file already contains a few tests that validate some of our AC's (acceptance criteria).
-This has been templated with some example test to correspond with our A/Cs for speed of doing the exercise.
-Find the describe block for our important flag tests.
-It is set up already with a `beforeEach()` hook for test setup.
+   Find the `describe` block for our important flag tests.
+   The block contains a `beforeEach()` hook, which is a special function that is called before each test in the `describe` block is run.

    ![important-flag-before](../images/exercise3/important-flag-before.png)